Overhead pressing will help you get huge shoulders, but the exercise can be challenging.

 See Related - Best Compound Exercises For Shoulders

-10. Shoulder Press with Chains/Bands
+10. Shoulder Press With Chains/Bands

 Using resistance bands is an easy and affordable way to perform different shoulder presses at home.